matthewweldon/Mutiny/README.md

 This was inspired by and some components were adapted from many similar apps that came before it, but I brought together a few new things to this project to make it work for me.

 ## Installation
-- Download the binary on the [release page](https://github.com/matthewweldon/Mutiny/releases/tag/1.1), drag to applications (or another folder if you're like that)
+- Download the app.zip on the [release page](https://github.com/matthewweldon/Mutiny/releases/tag/1.1), drag to applications (or another folder if you're like that) or
+- Download the project and compile yourself with XCode!

 ## Usage
 - Runs in the status bar,